 The Career Centre provides York students and new graduates with opportunities to explore a variety of career possibilities and pursue their career goals.
 Activities such as workshops on career exploration, job search and further education; individual appointments for career counselling, job search support and help with further education applications; fall and winter career fairs and job postings give students the chance to explore their career and further education options and develop their job search skills while still pursuing their degree and for two years after graduation.

 Explore potential career paths by visiting the Career Centre website.

 Here are some options for careers related to programs offered at Stong:

 The York University Bookstore offers two floors stocked full of required course texts, general interest material, stationery, and York University merchandise.
 Students can purchase their textbooks online, rent them for the term, buy used books or simply purchase their texts brand new by visiting the Bookstore.
 They are advised to print their course list before visiting the Bookstore in order to easily find what they are looking for.
 The Bookstore Map map will also be able to assist students in locating all their course texts.
 To ensure students properly locate materials and make purchases within their financial budget, the Bookstore provides two video clips on their main website.
 The Bookstore provides a new and innovative program where students redeem points by purchasing items with their YU Card.
 With these points, students are able to save on future purchases.

 The YU-card is York University’s official photo identification and campus debit card – it’s the one card students need to access key services such as the library, recreation facilities, exams, food, meal plans, shopping, events, discounts, and more.
 Students can load up their YU-card and use it as a debit card across campus, plus select off-campus merchants, to save time and money.

 The Monthly E-Newsletter has all the information about the college's upcoming events.
-As well as tips and communication from the Masters.
+As well as tips and communication from the College Heads.